Brianne Berkson: Comedy

-In 2009, Brianne produced, wrote, and starred a one-woman show called "A Longhardt Look at Love with Chad Longhardt."
+In 2009, Berkson produced, wrote, and starred a one-woman show called "A Longhardt Look at Love with Chad Longhardt."
 She played 11 characters.

-In 2010, the show played at Comix NY which restarted Brianne's stand-up comedy career.
+In 2010, the show played at Comix NY which restarted Berkson stand-up comedy career.

-Brianne voiced a character in Grand Theft Auto IV game.
+Berkson voiced a character in Grand Theft Auto IV game.

-In 2012, Brianne was involved the viral comedy prank "Mrs. Irrelevant".
+In 2012, Berkson was involved the viral comedy prank "Mrs. Irrelevant".

-In 2014, Brianne was involved in the comedy project GlobalAmbassador.nyc website spoofing Taylor Swift's “Welcome to New York” site.
+In 2014, Berkson was involved in the comedy project GlobalAmbassador.nyc website, spoofing Taylor Swift's “Welcome to New York” site.

 BriGuel

 BriGuel is an artist duo consisting of Brianne Berkson and Miguel Glückstern.

 In 2020, BriGuel premiered “The Difference”, “No One Really Knows”, and their debut EP "2020 Vision".
-The EP was entirely produced by Matt Chiaravalle, and it features Andres Gonzalez.
+The EP was entirely produced by Matt Chiaravalle and features Andres Gonzalez.

 The EP was inspired by a documentary movie "The Difference" that was also produced by BriGuel, Andres Gonzalez and the Baltimore based, Holistic Life Foundation.
 “The Difference” movie was featured at the Tribeca Film Festival.

 Personal life

-Berkson currently lives in Brooklyn with fiancée and creative partner Miguel Glückstern.
+Berkson currently lives in Brooklyn with her fiancée and creative partner Miguel Glückstern.